pantheon-systems/documentation/source/content/guides/custom-upstream/01-custom-upstream.md

 ## Custom Upstreams for Digital Agencies and Pantheon Resellers

 Download the [Partner Program guide](https://pantheon.io/resources/pantheon-partner-program-guide?docs) to learn more about getting Custom Upstreams and some of the other benefits of becoming a Pantheon Partner.
-Digital agencies that serves clients and resellers of Pantheon are qualified to join the Partner program.
+Digital agencies that serve clients and resellers of Pantheon are qualified to join the Partner program.

 ## Custom Upstreams for Corporate and Higher Education Customers